 How to Avoid: Use stainless steel or glass food storage containers, avoid plastic kid’s toys or check to see if they contain PVC/#3 plastic, avoid PVC products, and avoid personal care products that contain the catch-all ingredient “fragrance.”

 Found in: Water and food.

 How to Avoid: This one is really tough.
 You can use a reverse osmosis filter but this wastes a lot of water and can be pricey.
-And for food there is no good way to avoid it.
-Your best bet is to make sure your are getting enough iodine in your diet.
+And for food, there is no good way to avoid it.
+Your best bet is to make sure you are getting enough iodine in your diet.